 Quaint · Outdoorsy · Suburban · Single-Family Homes

 Sloan’s Lake is a beautiful blue and green oasis that will take you away from the Central Business District’s concrete jungle.
-This neighborhood attracts active individuals, seeking to take advantage of the endless activities available at Denver’s second largest park.
-The neighborhood gets its name from Sloan’s Lake, which according to legend was accidentally created when Thomas F. Sloan dug too deep on his farmland and hit an aquifer in the 1860s.
+This neighborhood attracts active individuals seeking to take advantage of the endless activities available at Denver’s second-largest park.
+According to legend, the neighborhood gets its name from Sloan’s Lake, which was accidentally created when Thomas F. Sloan dug too deep on his farmland and hit an aquifer in the 1860s.
 Today, this massive lake is outlined by a 3-mile trail used frequently by residents for running or walking the dog.
 Choose between tons of recreational activities like boating, fishing, tennis, basketball, and baseball.
 More than 60% of residents own their homes here, the highest number in all of Denver’s neighborhoods.
-That being said, there are still many mid-rise apartments springing up overnight, and plenty of homes for rent.
+That being said, there are still many mid-rise buildings springing up overnight and plenty of homes for rent.
 If you love being in a lively neighborhood full of outdoor options, Sloan’s Lake is perfect for you.

 Runners, bicyclists, and people who like to stay active thrive in Sloan’s Lake.
 With plenty of green space comes great options for dogs and their owners, making Sloan’s Lake a very pet-friendly area.
 This neighborhood does not attract many visitors, so most people you see here are residents.
 However, Summer events like the Dragon Boat Festival transform this area into a busy mix of people, food trucks, and performers.